garrandall/popular-music-data/tracks/please-me-cardi-b-bruno-mars.md

 Come on
 Come on, back it up for me
 Come on
-Ooh, twerk it on me slowly
+Oh twerk it on me slowly
 Come on
 Girl, let me put this lovin' on you
 You better say that shit (Uh)